 This Project complies with applicable aspects of the State Ordinance AB 1881.
 Planting and irrigation design feature efficient use of water in the landscape design plan.
-Droug December 15, 2015 have been applied.
-Water Efficie es are in acco ht restrictions ncy Landscape rdance with the in effect as of BY: Mil Stituztum DATE: 3/10/2020 MICHAEL FOTHERINGHAM, LANDSCAPE ARCHITECT, , CA #2481
+Droug December 15, 2015 have been applied. es are in accor dance with the BY: Mille Suthington DATE: 3/4/2021

+MICHAEL FOTHERINGHAM, LANDSCAPE ARCHITECT, CA #2481